chuanqisun/htmaa-2025/blog/src/posts/week-01/index.md

 ![Hand unit](./media/ai-rendered-hand-unit.webp)
 **Hand unit ([prompt](./media/ai-rendered-hand-unit.txt))**

-Finally, let's put them together and add bit context.
+Finally, let's put them together and add some context.
 I haven't decided the exact size for each component yet.
 I think that will have to wait until I figured out the electronics first.

 ![In use](./media/ai-rendered-in-use.webp)
 **In use ([prompt](./media/ai-rendered-in-use.txt))**